aaronfrost/grunt-traceur/README.md

 * `blockBinding` - Turn on support for `let` and `const`
 * `includeRuntime` - Prepend runtime to output
 * `moduleNames` - Generate named module (default: true)
+* `sourceBasePackage` - Strip the specified prefix from generated module names
+* `distBasePackage` - Prefix to add to the generated module names (applied AFTER the `sourceBasePackage` option)

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).